Marathi language: Vowels

-Vowel ligatures with Consonant क/ka

 Consonants

 It is written from left to right.
-Devanagari used to write Marathi is slightly different than that of Hindi or other languages.
+Devanagari used to write Marathi is slightly different from that of Hindi or other languages.
 It uses additional vowels and consonants that are not found in other languages that also use Devanagari.

+Example of consonant–vowel combination

+Combination of the vowels with K:

 The Modi alphabet

 From the thirteenth century until 1950, Marathi, especially for business use, was written in the Modi alphabet, a cursive script designed for minimising the lifting of pen from paper while writing.

 Consonant clusters in Devanagari

 In Devanagari, consonant letters by default come with an inherent schwa.
 Therefore, तयाचे will be 'təyāche', not 'tyāche'.
 To form 'tyāche', you will have to write it as त् + याचे, giving त्याचे.

 When two or more consecutive consonants are followed by a vowel then a jodakshar (consonant cluster) is formed.
 Some examples of consonant clusters are shown below: